-How to Date Someone with a Totally Different Music Taste to You
+How to Date Someone with Totally Different Music Taste Than You

-Is it possible to fancy someone if you can’t both vibe off Nas’ deep cuts?
+Is it possible to dig someone if you can’t both vibe off Nas’ deep cuts?

-Is there anything worse than being in balls deep in your favourite jam, knowing the really good bit is coming up and just before you reach the point where you’re about to shout “Man, I feel like a woman!” at full volume - some absolute bastard switches it off?
+Is there anything worse than being balls deep in your favorite jam, knowing the really good part is coming up and just before you reach the point where you’re about to shout, “Man, I feel like a woman!” at full volume, some absolute bastard switches it off?
 What if that absolute bastard is also your bae?
 What if you have no choice but to open the door and push them out and try to convincingly tell their loved ones it was a fatal Brian Harvey-style accident?
 Okay, okay, don’t kill them.
 But seriously, how do you sustain a relationship in which you don’t like the same music?
 Is it even possible to be attracted to somebody if you can’t have an in-depth discussion about Nas’ deep cuts?

 It’s always good to get outside of your own awareness bubble, because that is where you’ll have some of the most exciting experiences of your life; unless you’re the kind of person who will flat out refuse to listen to anything other than Insane Clown Posse (in which case head over to JuggaLove to find your lifelong Hatchet-partner).
 With that in mind, here are some reasons why you should totally not recoil at the idea of going out with someone who doesn’t share your extensive knowledge of Childish Gambino’s sample history.

-It’s A Free Pass To Pop Off About All Your Favourite Music
+It’s A Free Pass To Pop Off About All Your Favorite Music

-There is a very fine line between talking about music obsessively until everybody in earshot wants to put their fist in your mouth, and successfully introducing your new favourite person to your all-time favourite artist.
+There is a very fine line between talking about music obsessively until everybody in earshot wants to put their fist in your mouth, and successfully introducing your new favorite person to your all-time favorite artist.
 In the interest of aiming for the latter, here are some things you should avoid doing:

 - Thinking of whomever you’re dating as an empty vessel in which to pour all the useless facts about Pavement you’ve acquired over the years that everybody else around you is sick of hearing.